aivis-vigo/aivis-vigo/README.md

 I'm a skilled developer from Latvia.
 With a strong passion for technologies, I find myself constantly immersed in the ever-evolving world of programming.

  <p>&#128296 My latest projects:</p>
 <li><a href="https://github.com/aivis-vigo/CartoonApi">TVNET:</a> Website with fake news.
-Implementation of MVC pattern, routing, cache system.
+Implementation of MVC pattern, routing, cache system, interface, DI.
 Usage of Twig as template engine and Tailwind for styling</li>
 <li><a href="https://github.com/aivis-vigo/TVNET">Gif page:</a> Website for browsing gifs with search functionality, using GIPHY API.
 Implementation of MVC pattern, routing.
 Usage of Twig as template engine, CSS for styling.</li>

 ---